peps/tari-dot-com/_lessons/07_adding_tari_to_your_exchange.md

 16. Make sure you have saved the above data.
 You can now destroy the folder `tari_wallet_data` and even the machine if you wish.

-### Setting up a read-only wallet to receive deposits
+### Section 3: Setting up a read-only wallet to receive deposits

 In this section, we will create a read-only wallet that will watch for funds received at the address saved in step 10.
 If you are integrating an exchange, this is how you can watch for received funds.